 The lower the page path, the lower the page importance in search engines’ eyes.

 If your pages can’t be accessible within two or three clicks, search engines consider that it is not important content for you.

-If you are not giving importance to your own content, why should search engines?
+Also, if you are not giving importance to your own content, why should search engines?

-If you want search engines to give any of your website page importance and more visibility, review your website architecture and check if you are giving importance to your website page in the first place.
+And if you want search engines to give any of your website page importance and more visibility, review your website architecture and check if you are giving importance to your website page in the first place.

 Here are a few ways to ensure that all your important content pages are accessible within three clicks from your homepage.

 - Add links to your main pages in the navigations (1 click)